SumanBlswas/blogspot/README.md

 ## Our Learnings

-On this journey we faced many issues, but we keep motivated each other with patience.
+On this journey I faced many issues, but I keep motivated myself with patience.

-- We all learned how to read and understand the code of other team members.

-- We learned how to write more efficient and clean code.
+- I learned how to write more efficient and clean code.

-- Even though We also learned how to plan a project and how to execute it step by step.
+- Even though I also learned how to plan a project and how to execute it step by step.

-- By this Project we have learned how to collaborate and communicate with team effectively and improving the productivity.
+- By this Project I have learned how to improve the productivity.

-- We also got a glimpse of using GitHub for the version control.
+- I also got a glimpse of using GitHub for the version control.

-Source Code(GitHub link):- https://github.com/SumanBlswas/spicy-yak-7891
+Source Code(GitHub link):- https://github.com/SumanBlswas/blogspot

 ## Show your support